 He is a frequent speaker and author, with published articles and presentations covering an array of construction and intellectual property topics.
 Jeff has been recognized by multiple major news outlets for his expertise on the intersection of construction and intellectual property, and in particular, architectural copyrights.

-Jeff is an active member of the North Carolina Bar Association Construction Section and American Bar Association Form on Construction Law.
-He previously served as a member of the Governing Council of the NCBA Construction Section and editor of the Section’s Change Order publication and a current member of the Steering Committee for the ABA Form on Construction Law’s Division 5 – General Contractors.
+Jeff is an active member of the North Carolina Bar Association Construction Section and American Bar Association Forum on Construction Law.
+He is the Chair of the ABA Forum on Construction Law’s Division for General Contractors.
+He also previously served as a member of the Governing Council of the NCBA Construction Section and editor of the Section’s Change Order publication.

 Jeff received his undergraduate degree in Mathematics with a concentration in Computer Science from the University of North Carolina at Chapel Hill and his law degree from Wake Forest University School of Law.
 While in law school, Jeff served as the Manuscripts Editor of the Wake Forest Intellectual Property Law Journal and was a member of the Moot Court Board.
 Prior to law school, Jeff worked as a software engineer for Cisco Systems, Inc. in Research Triangle Park, NC, dealing mainly with software licensing and security.